+Clare Olivares, known for her narrative landscape paintings, was born and raised in California's San Joaquin Valley.
 Reaching into the hidden corners of nature and the secret places of her own dark romantic imagination, Olivares' paintings charge the landscape with saturated color and an atmosphere that can be quiet and contemplative but also eerily disturbing.
-Her symbolic imagery is firmly rooted in the American tradition of spiritual landscape painting seen in the works of visionary artists like Emily Carr, Ralph Albert Blakelock and Charles Burchfield.
+Her symbolic imagery is firmly rooted in the American tradition of spiritual landscape painting seen in the works of visionary artists like Agnes Pelton, Ralph Albert Blakelock and Charles Burchfield.
 Olivares' paintings, reaching for transcendental atmospherics, convey a world of dark mysticism.
 Her paintings make one feel as if you're walking through an altered landscape in the company of a mystical naturalist.

 Olivares earned her undergraduate degrees in studio art and art history at the University of California at Berkeley studying with Elmer Bischoff and Joan Brown.
 Receiving her M.F.A. from Mills College, Olivares studied with Jay DeFeo and continued art history coursework in East Asian art.
 These studies led to a trip to India and proved pivotal in her artistic development as she began exploring the symbolic and spiritual nature of color.
 Her current landscape paintings are an expression of her spiritual longings, her travels (exterior and interior) and her personal reverie.